David Njoku Player Prop Bets for NFL Week 18 | Cleveland vs. Cincinnati 1/9/2022

 Season Stats

-- Njoku has caught 34 passes on 51 targets for 464 yards and four touchdowns, averaging 29.0 yards per game.
+- Njoku has put up 34 catches for 464 yards and four touchdowns this year.
+He has been targeted 51 times and averages 29.0 receiving yards.

 - Click over to SISportsbook and find the latest player props and odds for Njoku's matchup with the Bengals.